PrimeLens/learning-ES6-etc/README.md

 ### Extras

-- For Import vs Require see this [LINK](http://www.2ality.com/2014/09/es6-modules-final.html)
+- For import vs require see this [LINK](http://www.2ality.com/2014/09/es6-modules-final.html) noting that import is ES6 and require is Node/CommonJS.
+Take note of section 3.1 where Axel writes "There are other ways to specify named exports (which are explained later), but I find this one quite convenient"